 Project Warranty: Refer to Contract Conditions for project warranty provisions.

 Manufacturer’s Warranty: Submit, for Owner’s acceptance, manufacturer’s standard warranty document executed by authorized company official.

-Manufacturer’s warranty is in addition to and not intended to limit other rights Owner may have under Contract Conditions.

 PART 2 PRODUCTS

 Specifier Note: Retain Article below for proprietary method specification.
 Add product attributes, performance characteristics, material standards and descriptions in other Articles as applicable.
 Use of such phrases as “or equal,” “approved equal” or similar phrases may cause ambiguity in specifications.
 Such phrases require verification (procedural, legal and regulatory) and assignment of responsibility for determining or equal products.